Self-Assessment

 Keeping track of business expenses is crucial for maximising deductions.
 Digital receipt apps eliminate paper clutter and organise expenses automatically.

-Popular apps include Receipt Bank, Expensify, and Hubdoc.
+Popular apps include Receipt Bank, Expensify and Hubdoc.
 These tools scan receipts and categorise them by expense type.

 The apps integrate with your accounting software for seamless record-keeping.
 This ensures you don’t miss valuable tax deductions.